iKarans/SeasonalAnimeTracker/README.md

 A seasonal anime tracket table built using Java, Spring, Bootstrap.

-The table lists the latest season's anime in descending order by score.
-The data is fetched from the [Jikan API](https://jikan.moe)
+The table has for coloumn: Tile, Image, Synopsis and score.
+It is sorted in descending order by the score and the data is fetched from the [Jikan API](https://jikan.moe).
+The [Gson library](https://github.com/google/gson) to convert the response into the Anime Java Object.
+Thymelead is used to create the HTML and the styling for the table is taken from boostrap.

 ## Improvements / To-Dos